aws-samples/aws-iot-device-defender-workshop/docs/instructions.md

 1. Navigate to the [SNS Console](https://console.aws.amazon.com/sns/v2/home)
 1. Click "Create Topic"
 1. For Topic Name: "DeviceDefenderNotifications"
-1. For Display Name: "Device Defender Notifications"
+1. For Display Name: "Defender"
 1. In the Topic Details screen for your newly created topic, click "Create Subscription"
 1. For Protocol, select "Email"
 1. For Endpoint enter your email address
+1. Check your email, after a few moments, you should receive a confirmation email
 1. Click "Confirm Subscription" link in the email
   - _Note_: the sender of the email will be the same as the Display Name you entered for the topic.